mohsend/Magnificent-University-Projects/MASM_assembly/README.md

 [Enhanced DEBUG for PC DOS and MS-DOS](https://sites.google.com/site/pcdosretro/enhdebug)

 ##SETEDIT
-DOSBox doesn't have an editor neither.
-I found this open source editor for DOS very apealing. get it here: [SETEDIT download](http://setedit.sourceforge.net/#download)
+DOSBox doesn't have an editor neither. you can use your favorite IDE or editor on the host OS. but I also found this open source editor (SETEDIT) for DOS.
+You can get it here: [SETEDIT download](http://setedit.sourceforge.net/#download)